Best Intellectual Property Attorney in Dallas Texas

 What to Look for When Hiring an IP Attorney

-Look for direct experience in your type of IP.
-Check if they're a registered patent attorney through the USPTO.
-Read client reviews on Google and Avvo.
-Ask about pricing, communication style, and responsiveness.
+Look for direct experience in your type of IP need.
+Read their reviews on Google, Yelp, Avvo, etc. Ask about pricing, communication style, and responsiveness.

 Can an IP Attorney Help with Trade Secrets?

 Yes.
 An IP attorney identifies, protects, and enforces trade secrets.
 They draft nondisclosure agreements and create access policies.
-If someone steals a trade secret, they file litigation and seek injunctive relief to stop the leak fast.
+If someone steals it, they file trade secret litigation and seek injunctive relief to stop the leak fast.

 Patent Attorney or IP Attorney — Which Do You Need?

 All patent attorneys are IP attorneys.
+Patent law requires specialized training that general attorneys don't have.
 Not all IP attorneys are patent attorneys.
-If you have an invention, you need a registered patent attorney who passed the Patent Bar Exam.
 For trademarks, copyrights, or trade secrets, a general IP attorney works.

 How Long Does It Take to Get a Patent in Texas?